Hiking the Waihee Ridge Trail Maui

 Checking the weather before you hike is always something you should do and Maui is no exception.
 Flash floods can happen at any time, hence the name.
 The West Maui’s Mountains are wet and it rains often, especially in the winter.

 It’s never a bad idea to bring a rain jacket or shell, especially if you have expensive camera equipment.
 You will need a proper pair of shoes or hiking boots to hike this trail as well.
+If you have bad knees, I would definitely recommend wearing a knee brace for the Waihee Ridge hike.

 I don’t hike with poles but I’ve seen lots of people hike with them.